FuRong1213-vibenshus/vibenshus/Classes/CardGame/readme.md

 Run the program game.py and modify the codes so that the game follows the rules.

 ## Step 3
-Use classes Player, Hand and Game instead of the function you implemented in the step 3.
+Wrap your codes in game.py into an object Game, which contains a main method as the main program for the entire program.

-## Step 4
+## Step 3
 Draw an UML diagram to illustrate the relations betweem Pile, Card, Deck, Player, Hand, and Game.